Blackenstein: Home video release

 Blackenstein was first released on video in the late '70s by Media Home Entertainment and again on VHS and DVD by Xenon Pictures in 2003.
-Severin Films released it on Blu-ray on May 30, 2017; fully restored, it features two versions of the film: the theatrical release, at 78 minutes, and the home video release, at 87 minutes.
+Severin Films released it on Blu-ray on May 30, 2017; fully restored, it features two versions of the film: the theatrical release, which runs for 78 minutes, and the home video release that lasts 87 minutes.
 Extras include the original theatrical trailer, as well as numerous interviews.